 Are you stressed about your finances?

 Financial stress can affect nearly every facet of your life, this we know.
 Chances are, if you're reading this, you've experienced some level of financial stress yourself or you know someone who has.
 While we can agree that it affects you in some way, do you know exactly HOW financial stress can affect you physically?
-If you constantly find yourself consumed with much money you have (or don't) and how you're going to keep a roof over your head, get to work, and possibly feed your family than you could certainly develop one of several stress-related health conditions.
+If you constantly find yourself consumed with how much money you have (or don't) and how you're going to keep a roof over your head, get to work, and possibly feed your family, then you could certainly develop one of several stress-related health conditions.
 If these conditions go unnoticed or untreated it could even result in very serious, sometimes life-threatening illnesses.

 We're not saying that you should ignore your finances by any means.
 In fact, tackling them head-on and as soon as you're able is something we highly encourage.
 Of course, you should be concerned if you're having difficulty paying your bills.
 Being concerned about your finances is the best way to have a good handle on them; keep them under control.
 Our hope is that you recognize the point at which worrying about your finances progresses into stressing about your finances in an unhealthy way.
 It's imperative that you understand the effects of financial stress so that you are aware of the risks involved in continuing to foster financial stress in lieu of seeking help with your debts.